bearkerb/tp/docs/UserGuide.md

 - Deleting a linked job will also remove it from the all tenants' assigned job lists.
 - Marking and unmarking linked job will change the status of completion under tenant's assigned job list.
 - The same job can be linked to multiple tenants.
+- Repeated use of the `j/` prefix will take the last use as the job to link to the tenant.
+  - e.g. `link 1 j/1 j/3` will link **only** job 3 to the first tenant in the list.

 Examples:
 - `link 1 j/2` links the 2nd maintenance job in the job list to the 1st tenant in the tenant list.